-- o Has incurred Transportation Damage, the total repair cost of which exceeds forty percent (40%) of such vehicle's MSRP. - o Has been tipped ninety (90) degrees or more on its side, or - O Has had its wheels removed, allowing such vehicle to rest on its undercarriage at any time during transportation, then such vehicle will be deemed a "Total Loss."
+- Has incurred Transportation Damage, the total repair cost of which exceeds forty percent (40%) of such vehicle's MSRP. - O Has been tipped ninety (90) degrees or more on its side, or - O Has had its wheels removed, allowing such vehicle to rest on its undercarriage at any time during transportation, then such vehicle will be deemed a "Total Loss."
 Whether vehicles are Total Losses will be determined by receiver on a case by case basis in accordance with the foregoing.
-If a vehicle is deemed a Total Loss, then receiver will scrap such vehicle and Seller/Carrier will be responsible for all costs incurred by receiver in connection with such Total Loss, including (without limitation) the entire MSRP of such vehicle, transportation costs, storage costs, inspection costs, depreciation charges, and processing fees. - o FCA deems is a safety risk.
+If a vehicle is deemed a Total Loss, then receiver will scrap such vehicle and Seller/Carrier will be responsible for all costs incurred by receiver in connection with such Total Loss, including (without limitation) the entire MSRP of such vehicle, transportation costs, storage costs, inspection costs, depreciation charges, and processing fees.
+Carrier and/or insurance company will not take title to any total loss vehicle. - o FCA deems is a safety risk. - o Any vehicle that is stolen and leaves the premises may be scrapped.